Asif-Nawaz27/ML-image-classification/README.md

-# CNN Image Classification Project
+# Advanced Image Classification Techniques in Computer Vision

-This project implements a Convolutional Neural Network (CNN) for multi-label medical image classification.
-The model is designed to classify chest X-ray images across multiple pathological conditions simultaneously.
+This project implements machine learning models for multi-label medical image classification.
+Specifically, it uses a Convolutional Neural Network (CNN), VGG, RESTNET and INCEPTION model to classify chest X-ray images across multiple pathological conditions simultaneously.
+The following section explains the CNN model for better understanding of the code

 ## Table of Contents